viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% /tab %}}
 {{< /tabs >}}

-If you successfully configured your robot and it is able to connect to the Viam app you should see the program print a list of the various _{{< glossary_tooltip term_id="resource" text="resources" >}}_ that have been configured on your robot in the Viam app:
+If you successfully configured your machine and it is able to connect to the Viam app you should see the program print a list of the various _{{< glossary_tooltip term_id="resource" text="resources" >}}_ that have been configured on your machine in the Viam app:

 ![Command line output from running python3 index.py when your Raspberry Pi has correctly connected and initialized with the Viam app.
 The output is an array of resources that have been pulled from the Viam app.
 The list includes the motion service, arm component, data manager, board component and motor component.
 There is also a list of arm position and orientation values.](/tutorials/build-a-mock-robot/resource-output.png)